What Is An FHA Amendatory Clause?

 AUTHOR:

-MELISSA BROCKWhen you're on the hunt for a mortgage, you may eyeball a Federal Housing Administration (FHA) loan to purchase a home, especially if you a lower credit score and smaller down payment.
-The FHA is under the U.S. Department of Housing and Urban Development (HUD) and provides mortgage insurance on loans made by FHA-approved lenders.
+MELISSA BROCKWhen you're on the hunt for a mortgage, you may eyeball a Federal Housing Administration (FHA) loan to purchase a home, especially if you have a lower credit score and a smaller down payment.

 FHA loans are a popular choice among home buyers, and it's a good idea to understand how different parts of the loan work.
 That includes the FHA amendatory clause, also called an "escape clause."